runtastic/Matrioska/README.md

 To build your UI you can use nested `Component`s.
 A `Component` can be 3 different things:

 - **View**: Any `UIViewController` that can use AutoLayout to specify its `intrinsicContentSize`
 - **Cluster**: Views with children (other `Component`s).
-A cluster is responsible of laying out its children’s views.
+A cluster is responsible for laying out its children’s views.
 Since a cluster is itself a view it can also contain other clusters.
 - **Wrapper**: A View with only one child (a `Component`).
 You can see it as a special cluster or as a special view.
-It’s responsible to display its child’s view.
+It’s responsible for displaying its child’s view.

 The goal is to provide a tiny but powerful foundation to build your app on top of.
 Matrioska will contain a limited set of standard components and we will consider to add more on a case by case basis.